The Scholars' Lab

 Reconstructing St. Emma Military Academy

-Jennifer Saunders' fellowship project is a 3D digital reconstruction of the blacktop of St. Emma Military Academy in Powhatan, VA circa 1965.
+Jennifer Saunders' fellowship project was a 3D digital reconstruction of the blacktop of St. Emma Military Academy in Powhatan, VA circa 1965.
 Though hundreds of students made memories on the grounds of this Black Catholic military boarding school between 1895 and 1972, most of its buildings were demolished soon after the school closed.
-This project aims to acknowledge the value of students' experiences by restoring the landscape in an accessible, interactive way, and to explore digital methods as an element of the historic preservation toolkit.
+This project acknowledged the value of students' experiences by restoring the landscape in an accessible, interactive way, and exploring digital methods as an element of the historic preservation toolkit.

 Stylistic Variation In Online Political Discourse

-Michelle Morgenstern's (Anthropology) dissertation explores the ethical lives of young people who credit the social media platform, Tumblr, with shaping their beliefs about what it means to be and do good in the world.
-It integrates ethnography with large-scale text analytics to investigate how these young people come to take up and enact new political and moral commitments through creative linguistic practices.
+Michelle Morgenstern's (Anthropology) dissertation explored the ethical lives of young people who credit the social media platform, Tumblr, with shaping their beliefs about what it means to be and do good in the world.
+It integrated ethnography with large-scale text analytics to investigate how these young people come to take up and enact new political and moral commitments through creative linguistic practices.

 Virtual Garden Dining in Pompeii

-Janet Dunkelbarger's project explores the physical, visual, and phenomenological aspects of dining outdoors in the gardens of Pompeii in the 1st century AD.
-Using virtual reality to rebuild several of Pompeii’s Garden Dining Spaces, the 3D reconstructions will create an integrated and immersive experience in which to explore the spaces and better understand their use and significance to the people of the ancient city.
+Janet Dunkelbarger's project explored the physical, visual, and phenomenological aspects of dining outdoors in the gardens of Pompeii in the 1st century AD.
+Using virtual reality to rebuild several of Pompeii’s Garden Dining Spaces, the 3D reconstructions created an integrated and immersive experience for exploring the spaces and better understand their use and significance to the people of the ancient city.

 Jennifer Foy, Graduate Fellow in Digital Humanities